Pay period end date

 The pay period end date is chosen by the employer based on the selected pay frequency (weekly, biweekly, semi-monthly, or monthly).
 This date serves as the cut-off for employee time tracking and payroll processing.

-For weekly pay periods, the pay period end date typically falls on the last day of the week, such as Sunday.
+• Weekly pay periods: The pay period end date typically falls on the last day of the week, such as Sunday.
 Employees would submit their hours worked up until the end date, and payroll would be processed accordingly.

-In a biweekly pay cycle, the pay period end date occurs every other week, often on a Saturday or Sunday.
-This is the last day of the two-week period, after which payroll is processed, and employees are paid on the designated pay date.
+• Biweekly pay periods: The pay period end date occurs every other week, often on a Saturday or Sunday.
+This is the last day of the two-week period, after which payroll is processed.

 Employers must determine the pay period end date based on their preferred pay schedule and the specific needs of their business.